Mxi-git/Bitcoin-Max-Wallet/README.md

-# BITCOIN WALLET
+# BITCOIN MAX WALLET

-Welcome to _Bitcoin Wallet_, a standalone Bitcoin payment app for your Android device!
+Welcome to _Bitcoin MAX Wallet_, a standalone Bitcoin payment app for your Android device!

 This project contains several sub-projects: